luiz-doreto/zelda-db/README.md

-# Zelda Database App (W.I.P)
+# Zelda Database App

-A React Native mobile application that provides a database of The Legend of Zelda: Breath of the Wild content, including monsters, materials, and equipment.
+A React Native mobile application that provides a database of The Legend of Zelda: Breath of the Wild content, including monsters, materials, equipment and creatures.

 An app created to explore recent lib versions and implementations.

 ## Features

 - **Monsters Database**: Browse and view details of all monsters from Breath of the Wild
 - **Materials Database**: Explore materials and their properties
 - **Equipment Database**: View weapons, armor, and equipment with their stats
+- **Creatures Database**: Creature details, drops and cooking stats.
 - **Modern UI**: Clean, intuitive interface with Zelda-themed styling
 - **Offline Support**: Cached data for offline viewing